Alzenau: Location

 Alzenau is one of the eastern outliers of the Frankfurt Rhine Main Region and is crossed by the river Kahl.
-Most of its constituent communities nestle on or between the slopes of the western outliers of the Spessart with its Hahnenkamm (436 m above Normalhöhennull).
+Most of its Gemeindeteile nestle on or between the slopes of the western outliers of the Spessart with its Hahnenkamm (436 m above Normalhöhennull).
 The closest hills to the town are Heilberg and Schanzenkopf.

 With roughly 2,600 ha of woodland and 85 ha of vineyards, it has been referred to as Stadt im Grünen ("Town in the Green").
 Alzenau is only a short drive on the A 45 or trainride on the Kahlgrundbahn from Aschaffenburg, Hanau or Frankfurt am Main.

-Neighbouring communities
+Neighbouring municipalities

-Alzenau borders in the north on the communities of Rodenbach and Freigericht, in the east and southeast on the communities of Mömbris and Johannesberg, in the southwest on the community of Karlstein and in the west on the community of Kahl am Main.
+Alzenau borders in the north on the municipalities of Rodenbach and Freigericht, in the east and southeast on the municipalities of Mömbris and Johannesberg, in the southwest on the municipality of Karlstein and in the west on the municipality of Kahl am Main.

-Constituent communities
+Gemeindeteile

 Alzenau's quarters are Albstadt, Hörstein, Kälberau, Michelbach and Wasserlos.

 On 1 January 1972, Kälberau was amalgamated into Alzenau.
 Albstadt and Wasserlos followed on 1 July that same year, as did Hörstein and Michelbach three years later, on 1 July 1975.